xavier-cai/UniversalCharacterSetDetector/README.md

 }
 ```

-- Example 2 : read a file in detected encoding type
+- Example 2 : read a file in the detected encoding type

 ```C#
 internal string ReadFile(string filename)